vajonam/prusaslicer-novnc/README.md

 To run this image, you can run the following command: `docker run --detach --volume=orcaslicer-novnc-data:/configs/ --volume=orcaslicer-novnc-prints:/prints/ -p 8080:8080 -e SSL_CERT_FILE="/etc/ssl/certs/ca-certificates.crt"
 --name=orcaslicer-novnc vajonam/orcaslicer-novnc`

 This will bind `/configs/` in the container to a local volume on my machine named `orcaslicer-novnc-data`.
-Additionally it will bind `/prints/` in the container to `superslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep orcaslicer happy by providing an `SSL_CERT_FILE`.
+Additionally it will bind `/prints/` in the container to `orcaslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep orcaslicer happy by providing an `SSL_CERT_FILE`.

 ### Docker Compose
 To use the pre-built image, simply clone this repository or copy `docker-compose.yml` and run `docker compose up -d`.